 (Rits also hilariously says, “Back then I belonged to a small ethnic group,” like being in an ethnic group is like a gig you can start and stop.)

-Uminosuke is apparently responsible for the genocide Sundance tribe and the destruction of the island’s ecosystem that has left the Flower, Sun, and Rain staff caring for it.
-The Guidebook mentions that a company from Kanto is responsible for constructing the highway to Lospass Island fifteen years earlier, i.e. 1986, implying his involvement.
+Uminosuke is apparently responsible for the genocide of the Sundance tribe and the destruction of the island’s ecosystem, which is why the environment requires the Flower, Sun, and Rain staff to care for it.
+The Guidebook mentions that a company from Kanto is responsible for constructing the highway to Lospass Island fifteen years earlier, i.e. 1986, also implying ELBOW and/or Uminosuke’s involvement.
 He destroys the original people’s ancestral land and way of life to instead generate profit from the resort, the generation of silver eyes, and the Euro Maspro.
 The name of the Maspro is conspicuously that of a currency—the mass production of money.
 Instead of or in addition to being a wandering immortal who has no legal papers because he is a supernatural being, Uehara is reframed as an indigenous undocumented immigrant.

 The TRO/CCO old men killing Uehara to steal his silver eyes mirrors their destruction of his people to colonize their land.
 Similarly, paving over Lospass Island with roads and resort attractions and artificially preserving its “destroyed ecosystem,” denying its own lost past, both resembles real colonial projects in the Pacific (consider Hawaii or the real estate projects Klein describes in Sri Lanka) and the way Uminosuke’s administration tries to pave over the history of violence in Hinashiro City in Moonlight Syndrome, as well as its own history in The Silver Case, with luxury apartments and commerce.
 Hence Remy is able to recognize that Lospass Island is “cursed” like Kamui.